nol13/fuzzball.js/README.md

 The lite version doesn't include the partial ratio functions, and only has limited wildcard support.
 The ultra_lite version doesn't include those and further leaves support out proper for collation or astral symbols, the extract functions are not as optimized for large datasets, and it's alphanumeric check will strip out all non-ascii characters.

 The full, lite and ultra_lite flavors currently weight in at a compressed 37kB, 21kB, and 8kB, respectively.
 Now using UMD format but the old browser bundles still provided.

+### Credits

+In addition to all dependencies..

+Distance calculations based on [leven](https://github.com/sindresorhus/leven), [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein) and [js-levenshtein](https://github.com/gustf/js-levenshtein).
+Now using js-levenshtein unless you use certain features, which will still use a modified version of leven instead.
+Collation code based on fast-levenshtein.

+Default ratio formula is based on [python-Levenshtein](https://github.com/miohtama/python-Levenshtein).

+Unicode alphanumerica check from [XRegExp](http://xregexp.com).

+### Contributions

+Pull requests welcome, no breaking stuff. :)

+Currently on the agenda is adding Flow/TypeScript typings.